Improving Forecasting Accuracy Using Salesforce

 The more visibility each business unit has for each large opportunity, the easier it becomes to forecast large deals where more than just a single account executive is needed to push the deal forward.
 Always remember; salespeople are in the “driver’s seat” for closing business, but that doesn’t mean your car and its maintenance should be neglected!

 Perform a field audit with your Salesforce admin or operations team: is there anything else on the opportunity object that could be added to improve forecasting accuracy?
 Are there potential fields unique to your GTM strategy?
 Have a whiteboard session with your BU leaders.

-You can add custom fields to track any additional information that you think would be helpful in forecasting, such as average deal size or expected close date.
+You can add custom fields to track any additional information that you think would be helpful in forecastings, such as average deal size or expected close date.

 When it comes to forecasting, being able to see the future is a mixture of art and science.
 It’s a skill that develops with time and practice for many sales leaders.
 And it’s usually a high priority for executives since one of their key tasks is to cut through all the company noise and dissect the pipeline—is this number based on fact or fiction?

-The science of forecasting involves understanding what goes into a forecast and how you can make it more accurate.
-The art of forecasting requires using your intuition and experience to make your forecast more accurate.
+The purpose of forecasting involves understanding what goes into a forecast and how you can make it more accurate.
+The art of successful forecasting requires using your intuition and experience to make your forecast more accurate.
 You can also use Salesforce as a tool to improve your forecasting accuracy.

 Salesforce provides features that can help sales leaders improve their forecasting accuracy, including: